JingleMiner/BTC-Solo-Miner/readme.md

 ### Recommended Method: The Webflasher

-The [Webflasher](https://jingleminer.com/jingle-miner-web-flasher/) (a modified fork of the excellent [Bitaxe Webflasher](https://github.com/bitaxeorg/bitaxe-web-flasher) by [Wantclue](https://github.com/WantClue)) is the easiest method for updating all Jingle Miner Solo Miner variants.
+The [Webflasher](https://jingleminer.com/jingle-miner-web-flasher/) (a modified fork of the excellent [Bitaxe Webflasher](https://github.com/bitaxeorg/bitaxe-web-flasher)) is the easiest method for updating all Jingle Miner Solo Miner variants.

 It pulls the latest releases directly from this repository.
 Use Chrome/Edge or another browser with Web Serial support, connect the board in bootloader mode, pick the matching device, and flash.